Categories

 50. Mention the use of XPath in Selenium testing.

 XPath is used to define web elements on a web page.
-The major advantage of XPath is that it helps us in identifying the elements dynamically.
+The major advantage of XPath is that it helps us identify elements dynamically.

 There are two types of XPath: